romainl/idiomatic-vimrc/README.md

 Example:

     augroup MyGroup
-      " Clear the autocmds of the current group to prevent them from piling " up each time you reload your vimrc. autocmd!
+      " Clear the autocommands of the current group to prevent them from piling " up each time you reload your vimrc. autocmd!

-      " These autocmds are fired after the filetype of a buffer is defined to " `foo`.
+      " These autocommands are fired after the filetype of a buffer is defined to " `foo`.
 Don't forget to use `setlocal` (for options) and `<buffer>` " (for mappings) to prevent your settings to leak in other buffers with " a different filetype.